Skip to content

 Tutorial - Map Plot

-The zenith star chart is known as a perspective projection, which means it depends on a time and place.
-They're useful for many things in astronomy, but Starplot also lets you create general-purpose maps of the sky that are independent of location (well, technically they still assume you're somewhere on Earth 😆).
+The zenith plot is known as a perspective projection, which means it depends on a time and place.
+They're useful for many things in astronomy, but Starplot also lets you create general-purpose maps of the sky that are independent of location.

 from starplot.styles import PlotStyle, extensions